Graphic Identity Standards

 Bradley wordmark, PMS 186 reversed

 Whenever possible, the wordmark should appear in red (PMS 186) with a black rule.
 Only when other color/design ingredients make the use of red impossible, the wordmark may also appear in a single dark color (black preferred) or in white on a dark background.
-The wordmark may be used over a photograph or pattern if there is sufficient contrast.
+The wordmark may not be used over a photograph or pattern.

 The wordmark should be used in a size large enough to ensure legibility.
 The measurements listed below represent the minimum length of the wordmark for various publication sizes: